BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

     ![npm publish](/img/devStories/vaporwearConfigurator/chapter_3d/30_npm_publish.png)

 And with that, Diane's work on the Vaporwear 3D experience was complete.
-She remained in available to answer questions and field requests from Edie while the latter was integrating the new experience; and, as mentioned above, Edie did end up making a few specific requests that Diane added in follow-up versions.
+She remained available to answer questions and field requests from Edie while the latter was integrating the new experience; and, as mentioned above, Edie did end up making a few specific requests that Diane added in follow-up versions.
 The fact that the Vaporwear experience